plaatsoft/drupal-oostpoort/v6.x/README.txt

  - Added functionality to remove members (Drupal admin rights needed)
  - BugFix: KerkLidNr is not loaded!
  - BugFix: Member record is not completly update when record is found during CSV upload.
  - BugFix: During address selection, go to detail page, return, selection of address was lost!
+ - Added Church Block number to each address

 To do List
 ----------
-- Add Block info to each address

 - Add Block filter in visit address search page.

 Nice to have